-The only difference between US GAAP equity and available surplus has been an adjustment related to prepaid expenses.
+The only difference between U.S. GAAP equity and available surplus has been an adjustment related to prepaid expenses and intangible assets.

 5.2 Regulatory Capital Requirements

 5.2.1 ECR and MSM Requirements at the End of the Reporting Period